changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/additional_matrix_exercises.md

 But for understanding, say the transformer architecture, one other thing that is important will be the notion of inner products.

-To motivate the idea of an inner product, let's first return to the idea of vectors again.
-We've define vectors abstractly so far,

-It's often useful

 Inner products arise from a realization that every day concepts of "length," "angle," and "similarity" on vectors are not independent concepts, but in fact